Basil Geoghegan set to become chairman of DAA

 Banker and lawyer Basil Geoghegan is set to become chairman of State airports’ company, DAA.

-Shane Ross, Minister for Transport, Tourism and Sport, on Tuesday named Mr Geoghegan as successor to Pádraig Ó Riordáin as chairman of DAA, which owns Dublin and Cork airports.
+Minister for Transport, Tourism and Sport Shane Ross on Tuesday named Mr Geoghegan as successor to Pádraig Ó Riordáin as chairman of DAA, which owns Dublin and Cork airports.

 Mr Geoghegan will take up the three-year post after appearing before the Oireachtas Committee on Transport, Tourism and Sport, Mr Ross said.

-He will also have to step down as a non-executive director of safety and air navigation supervisor, the Irish Aviation Authority, ahead of taking the new post.
+He will also have to step down as a non-executive director of safety and air navigation supervisor at the Irish Aviation Authority, ahead of taking the new post.

-He has advised airlines such as Aer Lingus and Ryanair, aerospace manufacturers such as BAE Systems and Rolls Royce and lessors such as Avolon.
+The move was intended to split Blackstone’s advisory arm from the private equity fund so that it could take on clients otherwise off limits for conflict of interest reasons.

+Blackstone shareholders owned 65 per cent of PJT before its flotation in 2015 while the firm’s partners held the remaining 35 per cent.

-Before founding PJT that he was managing director of Citigroup’s UK and Ireland business.
+Before joining PJT, Mr Geoghegan was managing director of Citigroup’s UK and Ireland business.

-In the past he has worked for Deutsche Bank and stockbrokers Goldman Sachs.
+In the past he has worked for Deutsche Bank and Goldman Sachs.

-Mr Geoghegan is a qualified solicitor.
+Mr Geoghegan is a qualified solicitor and began his career at London law firm, Slaughter and May.
 He studied law at Trinity College Dublin and the European University Institute in Florence, Italy.

+In his spare time he is a keen mountaineer and climbed Mount Everest several years ago, earning £111,000 for the Forgotten Irish appeal, which raised funds for Irish emigrants to Britain who face economic and social hardship.